kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

 enabled in your cluster.
 {{< /note >}}

-When you run an indexed Job, a success policy defined with the `spec.successPolicy` field, allows you to define when a Job can be declared as succeeded based on the number of succeeded pods.
+When creating an Indexed Job, you can define when a Job can be declared as succeeded using a `.spec.successPolicy`, based on the pods that succeeded.

-In some situations, you may want to have a better control when handling Pod successes than the control provided by the `.spec.completins`.
-There are some examples of use cases:

-* To optimize costs of running workloads by avoiding unnecessary Pod running, you can terminate a Job as soon as one of its Pods succeeds.
+By default, a Job succeeds when the number of succeeded Pods equals `.spec.completions`.
+These are some situations where you might want additional control for declaring a Job succeeded:

+* When running simulations with different parameters, you might not need all the simulations to succeed for the overall Job to be successful.
-* To care only about a leader index in determining the success or failure of a Job in a batch workloads such as MPI and PyTorch etc.
+* When following a leader-worker pattern, only the success of the leader determines the success or failure of a Job.
+Examples of this are frameworks like MPI and PyTorch etc.

 You can configure a success policy, in the `.spec.successPolicy` field, to meet the above use cases.
-This policy can handle Job successes based on the number of succeeded pods.
-After the Job meet success policy, the lingering Pods are terminated by the Job controller.
+This policy can handle Job successes based on the succeeded pods.
+After the Job meet success policy, the job controller terminates the lingering Pods.
+A success policy is defined by rules.
+Each rule can take one of the following forms:

-* When you specify the only `.spec.successPolicy.rules[*].succeededIndexes`, once all indexes specified in the `succeededIndexes` succeeded, the Job is marked as succeeded.
+* When you specify the `succeededIndexes` only, once all indexes specified in the `succeededIndexes` succeeded, the Job is marked as succeeded.
   The `succeededIndexes` must be a list of intervals between 0 and `.spec.completions-1`.
-* When you specify the only `spec.successPolicy.rules[*].succeededCount`, once the number of succeeded indexes reaches the `succeededCount`, the Job is marked as succeeded.
+* When you specify the `succeededCount` only, once the number of succeeded indexes reaches the `succeededCount`, the Job is marked as succeeded.
 * When you specify both `succeededIndexes` and `succeededCount`, once the number of succeeded indexes specified in the `succeededIndexes` reaches the `succeededCount`, the Job is marked as succeeded.

 Note that when you specify multiple rules in the `.spec.succeessPolicy.rules`, the rules are evaluated in order.
 Once the Job meets a rule, the remaining rules are ignored.